natir/blog/_posts/2018-04-04-long-reads-overlaper-compare.md

 | graphmap | 0.7 | 0.66 | | 0.74 |
 | hisea | 0.76| 0.74 | 0.74 | |

-The above matrix shows the Jacard similarity coefficient (cardinality of intersection divided by cardinality of union) between pairs of overlappers.
+The above matrix shows the Jaccard similarity coefficient (cardinality of intersection divided by cardinality of union) between pairs of overlappers.

 ### Pacbio real data